polaris-foundation/draymed/draymed_py/README.md

 ## Deployment

-When a PR is merged into master, a Circle CI job is triggered and the new code is pushed to gemfury.
+When a PR is merged into master, a Circle CI job is triggered and the new code is pushed to pypi.
-For the new code to be available for install from Gemfury, the version in `pyproject.toml` must be bumped for every change.
+For the new code to be available for install from pypi, the version in `pyproject.toml` must be bumped for every change.
 Javascript library version must remain aligned with Python library version.
 When incrementing Python library version in `pyproject.toml`, also increment Javascript library version in `package.json`.